 Imagine you’re an archer, and your business is the arrow.
 You unsheathe the arrow, draw the bow-string back, and slowly release.
-The arrow shoots off at pace, full steam ahead…towards nothing.
-You don’t have a target.
-Did you shoot well?
-Who knows – you don’t know what you were aiming for.
+The arrow shoots off at pace, full steam ahead towards... nothing.
+If you don’t have a target, how will you know you shot well?

-If you don’t know where you’re going, it’s impossible to know when you get you.
-Did you achieve what you set out to last year?
-If you didn’t goal set, you have nothing to measure progress against.
-Maybe you’re tracking how much profit you made this year versus last, the number of jobs you completed.
+If you don’t goal set, you have nothing to measure your progress against.
+Maybe you’re tracking how much profit you made this year versus last or the number of jobs you completed.
 Maybe you improved on both figures year-on-year.
-But what was it possible for you to do…how much profit, how many jobs, and what is your long-term big picture vision?
-Not setting goals makes not hitting them easy – if you aim for nothing, you’ll hit it every time.

 Why should I goal-set?